Apply and Audition

 For Music majors:

 - Jordan College of the Arts (JCA) Awards in music are merit-based awards available for music majors only.
 Students will be considered for a JCA Award in music during their audition for admittance into the School of Music.
-Auditions must be completed prior to February 20 for JCA Award consideration.
+Auditions must be completed by February 21 for JCA Award consideration.
 Notification of any award available to the student will be communicated in mid-March.

 For questions or additional information, contact Amy Barnes, Associate Director of Recruitment, Jordan College of the Arts at 317-940-9656 or firstname.lastname@example.org.